akvorado/akvorado/web/data/docs/02-configuration.md

       cleanup.policy: delete
 ```

-## ClickHouse

-The ClickHouse component exposes some useful HTTP endpoints to
-configure a ClickHouse database.
-Optionally, it will also provision
-and keep up-to-date a ClickHouse database.
-In this case, the following
-keys should be provided:

- - `servers` defines the list of ClickHouse servers to connect to
- - `username` is the username to use for authentication
- - `password` is the password to use for authentication
- - `database` defines the database to use to create tables
- - `akvorado-url` defines the URL of Akvorado to be used by Clickhouse (autodetection when not specified)

 ## Core

-The core orchestrates the remaining components.
-It receives the flows
-from the flow component, add some information using the GeoIP
+The core component adds some information using the GeoIP databases and
-databases and the SNMP poller, and push the resulting flow to Kafka.
+the SNMP poller, and push the resulting flow to Kafka.
+It is also able
+to classify exporters and interfaces into groups.

-The following keys are accepted:
+The following configuration keys are accepted:

 - `workers` key define how many workers should be spawned to process
   incoming flows